DrOldGuy/promineo-installation-instructions/mac/01-install-java-mac.md

 Check to see if Java 11+ is already installed.
 Type this, then press Return

 ```
-java -version
+java --version
 ```

-If the Java version is shown, and if it is version 11 or greater, you are all set.
+If the Java version is shown, and if it is version 17, you are all set.

 ## Download